-51 Special Education-Cooperatives-Infants and Toddlers-State
+51 Special Education-Infants and Toddlers-State

 Record expenditures relating to the provision of early intervention services for children aged birth through two.
-These expenditures should relate to the Department of Early Learning's Early Support for Infants and Toddlers (ESIT) program, and are for use when the ESD is a part of a special education cooperative functioning as a vendor.
+These expenditures should relate to the Early Support for Infants and Toddlers (ESIT) program.
 Once a child reaches age three, related expenditures should be coded to Program 13.